mmobin789/pixel/README.md

 ## Features
  - Image Loading (For now image loading from network is supported only)
  - Networking (JSON Objects/Arrays can be loaded/cached from GET urls)
- - Fast (Kotlin Co-routines for structured concurrency with minimal thread pool)
+ - Fast (Kotlin Co-routines for structured concurrency and low latency)
  - Reliable (No 3rd party library used.)
  - Supports JAVA.

+ ## Why to use ?

+   - It only downloads the image per width and height of image view per **pixel** hence the name and pauses all loads when UI is not          available.
+   - Signature Download (Same image download with same requested width and height will cancel previous such download in progress)
+   - Synchronous load cancellation.
+   - Limited Networking support and more in future.
+   - It allows to publish network response i-e JSON to a background thread as well.

  ## Download